andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 Following the terminology used in the [*Observer pattern*](https://en.wikipedia.org/wiki/Observer_pattern), and in [Rxjs](https://rxjs-dev.firebaseapp.com/guide/subject), we will sometimes say that the event bus is a *Subject*, defined as an object which implements both the [Observer](http://reactivex.io/rxjs/class/es6/MiscJSDoc.js~ObserverDoc.html) (listener) and [Observable](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html) (emitter) interface.
 {% endtufte %}

 Events will come from user inputs (clicks on links or other parts of the app) and external inputs (mostly responses to API calls).
 Clicking on links will trigger a (hash) route change, so we will need to listen for the browser window's location changes.
 Other events will be emitted by the application and we will need to proxy those events to the Kingly machine.
-To that purpose we are going to use an event bus.
-The event bus must be both an event listener which can subscribe to event sources, and an event emitter which the machine can subscribe to.
+To that purpose, we are going to use an event bus.
+The event bus must be both an event listener which can subscribe to event sources, and an event emitter to which the machine can subscribe.

 Our interfaced systems include the screen (browser DOM), the browser window's location, the API endpoint (`https://conduit.productionready.io/api`), and the user session (for authentication purposes).
 As detailed in our [preliminary architecture](/documentation/v1/tutorials/real-world.html#Architecture), we will define command handlers for each command issued by the machine.
-In line with the [Hexagonal Architecture](https://dzone.com/articles/hexagonal-architecture-is-powerful) guidelines, we refine our preliminary architecture and limit our command handlers responsibilities to orchestrating requests to and responses from the interfaced systems.
-Concretely, we will introduce an *effect handlers* module which isolate domain methods (fetch articles, like article, etc.), so that effect handlers have a single concern which is to handle a specific domain operation.
+In line with the [Hexagonal Architecture](https://dzone.com/articles/hexagonal-architecture-is-powerful) guidelines, we refine our preliminary architecture and limit our command handlers' responsibilities to orchestrating requests to and responses from the interfaced systems.
+Concretely, we will introduce an *effect handlers* module that isolate domain methods (fetch articles, like article, etc.), so that effect handlers have a single concern which is to handle a specific domain operation.

-Separating effect handlers from command handlers is not strictly necessary but it is good practice for a separation of concern point of view, but also for testing purposes as it allows to test the command handlers by mocking the effect handlers.
+Separating effect handlers from command handlers is not strictly necessary but it is good practice from a separation of concern point of view, but also for testing purposes as it allows to test the command handlers by mocking the effect handlers.
 We take the pain to define an architecture with an increased level of decoupling in order to be able to test easily, debug faster, and to reduce the impact of a change in specifications on any of our modules.
 As a matter of fact, with our architecture, we can:
- - test the machine independently of the other modules, simply by passing input sequences
+ - test the machine independently of the other modules, by simply passing input sequences
  - test the command handlers by mocking the effect handlers
  - test easily the effect handlers, as they usually have a single concern